lxw404/synctune/README.md

 Command>
 ```

-Navigate to the page: [http://localhost:8081](http://localhost:8081) and you will see the client wherein the link will be requested, interpreted, and rendered.
+Navigate to the page: [http://localhost:8081](http://localhost:8081) and you will see the client wherein the commands will be interpreted and media will be loaded.

 ## Commands
 The following commands are currently supported: